Explanation texts are a text type that is commonly found among the books of most graded reading schemes – and for a good reason!

 What Are the Key Elements of Explanation Texts?

-Before beginning to write their own explanation texts, students will need to have a good understanding of what the key elements of a well-written explanation text are.
+Before beginning to write their own explanation texts, students will need to have a good understanding of the key elements of a well-written explanation text.

 Usually, the process of internalizing these elements will begin by reading and exploring lots of examples of these texts in class.
 But, to review, the key structural elements of an explanation text include: